 - More transparency with personal data

 Yet, in a room full of marketers who’ve promised to handle customer relationships, try asking about their budget for customer experience.
 You will get the blankest looks that might get awkward or creepy after some time!
-Companies do have a marketing budget.
+Companies do have a marketing budget based on revenue.
 But companies are forced to ponder upon their marketing investments.

-Digital marketing ad spends is slated to increase by 17.4% to $583.91 billion, as revealed by CNBC.
+Digital marketing ad spending is slated to increase to $700 billion, according to Forbes.
 If you are wondering where your marketing budget will have the largest spend after marketing analytics, then it has to be social ads (according to Hanapin Marketing survey).

 Source: Hanapin Marketing

-Talking about social ads, Hanapin Marketing survey analyzed how marketers will change their budget in next 12 months across all social media platforms.
-The survey revealed that Google AdWords, Facebook and Mobile marketing will take the lead.
+Talking about social ads, Hanapin Marketing survey analyzed how marketers will change their budget in the next 12 months across all social media platforms.
+The survey revealed that Google AdWords, Facebook, and Mobile marketing will take the lead.

 Source: Hanapin Marketing

-While deciding your marketing budget, ignoring the impact of traditional media may not be a great idea always.
+While deciding your components of a marketing budget, ignoring the impact of traditional media may not be a great idea always.
 Although this clearly depends on your business proposition and marketing positioning, let’s take a general look at the current scenario.

 According to Nielsen Insights,